Kong/docs.konghq.com/app/_src/mesh/features/rbac.md

 {% endnavtab %}
 {% endnavtabs %}

+{:.important}
+> **Important:** Granting access actions without binding them to specific resource types provides full access, including to Secrets and GlobalSecrets, posing security risks.
+> <br><br>
+> For example, an AccessRole with `access: ["CREATE", "UPDATE", "DELETE"]` and no defined `types` allows modifying any resource, including secrets.
+Even without `GENERATE_DATAPLANE_TOKEN`, `GENERATE_USER_TOKEN`, `GENERATE_ZONE_CP_TOKEN`, or `GENERATE_ZONE_TOKEN`, the user can retrieve secrets and use them to generate tokens manually.
+> <br><br>
+> To prevent this, always bind access actions to specific resource types.
+Instead of unrestricted access, explicitly define allowed types, such as `types: ["MeshHTTPRoute", "MeshTCPRoute", "MeshTrace"]`, to ensure the role can only manage those resources and not secrets or other sensitive data.

 ### AccessRoleBinding

 `AccessRoleBinding` assigns a set of `AccessRoles` to a set of subjects (users and groups).